-D. Site Requirements
+B. Site Requirements

-- No Minimum Parcel Size.
-Accessory dwelling units that comply with this chapter shall be permitted on all legally established parcels, regardless of parcel size. - An ADU may only be established if a single-family dwelling unit ("primary dwelling") exists on the parcel or is being built at the same time.
+- 1. Second units that comply with this chapter shall be permitted on all legally established residential parcels, regardless of parcel size. - 2.
+A second unit may only be established if a single-family dwelling unit ("primary dwelling") exists on the parcel or is being built at the same time.